rohitchilhorkar/rohitchilhorkar/README.md

 <h3 align="left">📌 Projects That Speak for Themselves:</h3>

 - 🧬 **EFS Restore Automation**
-  Automated restore and mount of AWS EFS backups with Vault-authenticated dynamic credentials, async job polling, and cleanup—end-to-end automation using Ansible & Python.
+  Automated restore and mount of AWS EFS backups with Vault-authenticated dynamic credentials, async job polling, and cleanup end-to-end automation using Ansible & Python.

 - 🛰️ **Blue-Green Deployments for SaaS**
   Built a seamless zero-downtime upgrade mechanism for Teamcenter X (SaaS) on AWS using EC2, RDS, S3, Ansible, and shell/Python scripts.

 - 📊 **CostTrackr**
-  Real-time AWS cost monitoring dashboard that autoschedules stop/start of cloud infra—cut idle cost by 30%.
+  Real-time AWS cost monitoring dashboard that autoschedules stop/start of cloud infra cut idle cost by 30%.

 - ♻️ **Vault + AWS Lambda + Teams**
   Automated pipeline status updates on Microsoft Teams using Vault, Lambda, and Ansible Tower webhooks.